FREQUENTLY ASKED QUESTIONS

 - There is no official gel station on the course.
 Some of the water stations may have nutrition of some sort, but that is at the discretion and availability of each group manning the water stops.

 What sports beverage will be on the course?

-- Gatorade will be available along the course.
+- Powerade will be available along the course.

 How can I find out if a runner has finished?

 - We utilize chip timing and the results link will be posted immediately following the race.
-We do not have runner tracking capabilities for the 2017 Northshore Half Marathon.
+We do not have runner tracking capabilities for the Northshore races.